Terms & Conditions

 4.1 The name and address given when booking a stall must match the name and address of the stallholder that is actually standing at the stall on the day of the fair - this is mandatory.
 Any stallholder found to be standing under a different name will jeopardise future attendance for both parties.
 This information is required should the Authorities, Police or Fire Brigade request it on the day.

-4.2 Where a stall is shared between 2 or more stallholders, it is still one stall.
+4.2 Where a stall is shared between 2 stallholders, it is still one stall.
 Therefore any cancellation would cancel the entire stall NOT part there of.

-4.3 Commencing from February 2022 all stallholders must pay their stall fees in advance of the fair they wish to stand.
-The stall is not booked until this payment has been received in full, in-line with the current stall fees as advertised by the Organiser.
+4.4 Commencing from February 2022 all stallholders must pay their stall fees in advance of the fair they wish to stand.

-(a) Payment with debit/credit card over the phone on 07960 198409; (All card payments are processed by 'Square' who are fully compliant with the Payment Card Industry Data Security Standard - PCI DSS for short).
+(a) Payment with debit/credit card over the phone on 07960 198409; (All card payments are processed by 'Square' who are fully compliant with the Payment Card Industry Data Security Standard - PCI DSS),

 (b) Payment in cash or card at the previous fair (payment to be paid at Organiser's stall)